huyenhoang/Websites/README.md

 # Websites
 A simple responsive website for an imaginary vegan donut shop build using HTML, CSS, and Javascript.

-This project was completed while taking Brad Hussey's Code School class.
+This project was completed while taking courses at Code School.
 All codes are free of copyrights.